Database Operations Using the JDBC Driver

 Using Spring’s JdbcTemplate

-If you use the Spring Framework, its JdbcTemplate does all this (and more) for you.
+The Spring Framework JdbcTemplate does this (and more) automatically.

 For an example, refer to the examples page.